Wankupi/Wankupi/cv.typ

   extra: github("DarkSharpness/TrafficPrediction"),
   date: "Spring 2024",
 )[
-  - Using PatchTST to predict the traffic flow based on the previous 24 hours traffic flow.
+  - Using PatchTST to predict the traffic flow based on the previous 24-hour traffic flow.
   - Features: Consider geographic information.
   - Rank 1st in the class.
 ]